Marketing

 To help you dial up the romance, we’ve done our best to provide you with a list of un-cheesy promotions with fast turn-around.
 With these 11 proven Valentine’s Day restaurant promotions, you can effectively reach early birds and last-minute lovers alike, and entice them to choose you over the competition – whether it’s for dine-in or takeout.

 Valentine’s Day is one of the most lucrative holidays for restaurants with one study finding that upscale restaurants will experience a 105% jump from their normal business.
-And while COVID-19 restrictions mean that dining out won’t be an option for every happy couple this year, it doesn’t mean that restaurants can’t still take advantage of this opportunity for a boost in sales.
+And even if you’re not a white-tablecloth establishment, it doesn’t mean you can’t still take advantage of this opportunity for a boost in sales.

 Below are 11 unique Valentine’s Day promotions and ideas that restaurants can use to drive dine-in or takeout and delivery business.